Medically reviewed: June 7, 2018

-The Chinese cucumber has been recognized in Chinese medicine for several thousand years.
-It is used to reduce fevers, swelling and coughing.
-A starch extracted from the root is used for abscesses, amenorrhea, jaundice, and polyuria (abnormally large amounts of urine).
-Modern Chinese medicinal uses include the management of diabetes and use to induce abortion.
+The Chinese cucumber has a long history in traditional Chinese medicine and has been used to reduce fevers, swelling and coughing.
+A starch extracted from the root is used for abscesses, menstrual problems, jaundice, and abnormally large amount of urine production.
+Modern Chinese medicinal uses include the management of diabetes and to induce abortion.
 The plant has been used for centuries in the treatment of tumors.

 What is the recommended dosage?

 Contraindications have not yet been identified.

+Avoid use.
 Documented adverse effects.

 None well documented.